 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
-We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe.
+Students are taught to recognise when they are at risk and how to get help when they need it.
+We will regularly raise awareness of child protection issues and equip children with the skills to keep them safe.